koo-ec/Hierarchical-Dynamic-Fault-Tree/README.md

 A Semi-Markov Process-based Hierarchical Solution for Dynamic Fault Trees

 ## Abstract
-<p align="justify">Nowadays the application of advanced machine learning or deep learning in various industries is growing rapidly.
-In parallel with this massive growth, the concern about the safety and explainability of these algorithms are also high.
-This project is proposing a solution to do a safety verification using statistical difference measure algorithms.
-A number of hypothetical and real examples are provided to clarify the limitations and capabilities of the proposed method.</p>
+<p align="justify">Dynamic fault tree (DFT) is a top-down deductive technique extended to model systems with complex failure behaviors and interactions.
+In two last decades, different methods have been applied to improve its capabilities, such as computational complexity reduction, modularization, intricate failure distribution, and reconfiguration.
+This paper uses semi-Markov process (SMP) theorem for DFT solution with the motivation of obviating the model state-explosion, considering nonexponential failure distribution through a hierarchical solution.
+In addition, in the proposed method, a universal SMP for static and dynamic gates is introduced, which can generalize dynamic behaviors like functional dependencies, sequences, priorities, and spares in a single model.
+The efficiency of the method regarding precision and competitiveness with commercial tools, repeated events consideration, computational complexity reduction, nonexponential failure distribution consideration, and repairable events in DFT is studied by a number of examples, and the results are then compared to those of the selected existing methods.</p>

 ## Publication
-<p align="justify"> <b>Aslansefat, Koorosh</b>, & Latif-Shabgahi, G. R. (2019). <b>A hierarchical approach for dynamic fault trees solution through semi-Markov process</b>.
+<p align="justify"> <b>Aslansefat, Koorosh</b>, & Latif-Shabgahi, G. R. (2019). <b>A Hierarchical Approach for Dynamic Fault Trees Solution through Semi-Markov Process</b>.
 IEEE Transactions on Reliability. [<a href="https://doi.org/10.1109/TR.2019.2923893">DOI: 10.1109/TR.2019.2923893</a>]